zwakheid/taylor.rest.app/README.md

 ### taylor.rest.app

-The frontend for the taylor.rest API.
+The frontend for the taylor.rest API, build using basic HTML, CSS and JS.
+Developed using Snowpack!

 `npm start`